ahamez/protox/README.md

 ## Unknown fields

-[Unknown fields](https://developers.google.com/protocol-buffers/docs/proto3#unknowns) are fields that are present on the wire but which do not correspond to an entry in the protobuf definition.
-Typically, it occurs when the sender has a newer version of the protobuf definition.
-It enables backwards compatibility as the receiver with an old version of the protobuf definition will still be able to decode old fields.
+[Unknown fields](https://developers.google.com/protocol-buffers/docs/proto3#unknowns) are fields present on the wire that do not correspond to the protobuf definition.
+This enables forward-compatibility: older readers keep and re-emit fields added by newer writers.

 When unknown fields are encountered at decoding time, they are kept in the decoded message.
 It's possible to access them with the `unknown_fields/1` function defined with the message.